-“Uphold“; this is the word that Paul used to tell us what “we” are supposed to do with the Law, “in the here and now“.
+“Uphold”; this is the word that Paul used to tell us what “we” are supposed to do with the Law, “in the here and now”.
 He says we are to – stand by it, uphold it, keep it in place, establish it, stand firm in it!
-According to the Apostle Paul, we are to observe and keep the Law; not to be justified or to earn salvation, but to walk rightly and set-apart before our Creator and King.
+According to the Apostle Paul, we are to observe and keep the Law; not to be justified, nor to earn salvation, but to walk righteously, and set-apart to our Creator and King.

-How passionate is Paul about this?
-How does he respond to an apparent notion that we might misunderstand him or somehow assume that the Law might be overthrown or put to an end by our faith?
+How passionate was Paul about this?
+How did he respond to an ‘apparent notion‘ that we might misunderstand him or somehow assume that the Law might be overthrown or put to an end by our faith?

 So, why does mainstream theology teach the opposite of what Paul taught??